oss-review-toolkit/ort/docs/file-rules-kts.md

 For each policy rule violation, you can define 'How to fix' follow-up actions to help users resolve policy rules violations by themselves.

-You can use [examples/rules.kts](examples/rules.kts) as the base script file for your policy rules.
-Note that this example depends on the licenses categorizations defined in [examples/licenses.yml](examples/licenses.yml), see the [licenses.yml docs](config-file-licenses-yml.md).
+You can use the [rules.kts example](./examples/rules.kts) as the base script file for your policy rules.
+Note that this example depends on the licenses categorizations defined in the [licenses.yml example](./examples/licenses.yml), see the [licenses.yml docs](config-file-licenses-yml.md).

 ## Command Line